-Mikala Dwyer’s The Weight of Shape balances between ceiling and floor, hovering in and around the viewer’s field of vision.
-The weight of shape is a physical demonstration of thought patterns: at once geometric and organic; synthetic and natural; opaque and translucent; slick and porous; flat and voluptuous; at some moments static and then unexpectedly and uncontrollably mobile.
+Mikala Dwyer’s The Weight of Shape is a physical demonstration of thought patterns: at once geometric and organic; synthetic and natural; opaque and translucent; slick and porous; flat and voluptuous; at some moments static and then unexpectedly and uncontrollably mobile.

-One of Australia’s most exciting international exports, Ian Burns created Clouds for the 2012 Melbourne Art Foundation Commission.
-Against the cultural backdrop of the increasingly virtual nature of the screen-based image, Ian Burns presented a sculptural work that links the technological screen with embodied experience.
+Against the cultural backdrop of the increasingly virtual nature of the screen-based image, Ian Burns presented Clouds, a sculptural work that links the technological screen with embodied experience.

 Described as an Australian ‘pop painter’, Jon Campbell created Stacks On as a massive assemblage of light boxes and banners, adorned with sewn and painted elements.